Women's football in Italy: League

 The league system is divided into five tiers: Serie A and Serie B as single divisions, Serie C divided into four groups, and Eccellenza and Promozione divided into further regional groups.

 National divisions

 Serie A

 The Serie A is a tournament that takes place between 12 teams.
 The team that gets the most points during the season wins the league title and qualifies for the UEFA Women's Champions League.
 The 2nd place team also earns a place in the UEFA Women's Champions League.
 Two teams are relegated to the Serie B.

-Serie A is growing in professionalism as women's football.
-Many professional women's teams started in the 1970s.
+Serie A became fully professionalized for the first time in the 2022–23 season.

 Serie B

 The Serie B (formerly Serie A2) is the second division of women's football in Italy.
 The league is made up of 12 teams competing in a single round.
 The first two classified are promoted directly to the Serie A, while the last two are relegated directly to the Serie C. The ninth and tenth ranked go through a relegation play-off with the Serie C teams that came out defeated by the promotion playoffs.